godotengine/godot-vscode-plugin/README.md

 - Ctrl + click on a variable or method call to jump to its definition
 - Full documentation of the Godot Engine's API supported
 - Run a Godot project from VS Code
+- Debug your Godot project from VS Code with breakpoints, step-in, and call stack

 ![Showing the documentation on hover feature](img/godot-tools.png)